An Interview with Detroit Artist Cecelia Covington

 DFN: Is there a current designer or celebrity that inspires you?

-Covington: Currently, I am very inspired by an interior designer named, Tricia Gill.
+Covington: Currently, I am very inspired by an interior designer named, Tricia Guild.
 My interest is strong in interiors and I like to see color used.
 She is a British designer and she always uses strong color in her work.
 I like Sheila Bridges for style.
 She just has a way of doing things minimally and always has a rich and elegant decor.
 She has a strong sense of style.

 DFN: What is your favorite color to wear and, what color do you wish you wore more of?